Mr-Pnut/portable-n64-toolchain/README.md

 At this point the toolchain will build.
 It takes a while, probably 15-20 mins at least.

 After that's done you have a Docker image of the toolchain.
-You can go to where the soure for your project is at and run the following to build it.
+You can go to where the source for your project is at and run the following to build it.

 ```
 > docker run -w /mnt/src -v /where/my/source/is/locally:/mnt/src -it n64 make
 ```

+## Windows Notes

+If you install Docker For Windows you will be using the Hyper-V based implementation of Docker for windows.
+This matters if you plan on running a VM still, in a non Hyper-V hypervisor.
+I'd recommend using the older "Docker Toolbox" version of Docker in this situation if you aren't using Docker for anything else.
+Docker Toolbox uses VirtualBox instead of Hyper-V so you can continue to use other VMs.
+Docker Toolbox is the legacy installation of Docker for Windows.
+It's not recommended by Docker anymore for use, but it works for this use case.

+## Other Notes
+* Depending on your SDK your paths might not line up correctly.
+For example, I needed to rename a few libraries to lowercase because they copied over uppercase.
+In this situation, just rename the files in the n64sdk subdirectory of this project that you copied over.
+After that just do a ```docker build . -t n64``` (in the directory of the Dockerfile) to do a new build.